-During the procedure, you will be asked to lay on your back with legs elevated.
+During the procedure, you will be asked to lay on your back with your legs elevated.
 Using the ultrasound, Dr. Schoenhaus will locate the deep veins that are causing the discoloration to develop on the skin.
 A saline solution is then injected into the targeted vein.
 This solution causes the vein to swell and block blood flow as it scars.
 Over time, the vein will disappear entirely.

 Treatment sessions generally last approximately one hour.
 For complete removal of the problem veins, several treatment sessions may be necessary, but this depends on the severity of the varicose and spider veins.

 Patients are encouraged to begin walking soon after the procedure to reduce the risk of blood clots.
 You will also be asked to wear compression stockings to aid with circulation for about three weeks after the sclerotherapy session.

 Following treatments, it is wise to avoid contact with the sun and to refrain from intense physical activity until cleared to do so by Dr. Schoenhaus.